How to prevent diaper rashes on baby’s skin

 Yeast infection (candida or thrush)

-How to treat a yeast infection
+How to treat diaper rash from a yeast infection

 Follow the same instructions as for contact dermatitis, with the addition of an antifungal topical preparation, such as clotrimazole.
 Sometimes an added topical steroid cream can decrease the discomfort associated with the rash.
 Many of us will prescribe a topical cream with equal parts hydrocortisone with antifungal medicine to apply two to three times a day.
 I then suggest using high percentage zinc for diaper changes in between.